facebook/docusaurus/website/versioned_docs/version-2.0.0-alpha.40/creating-pages.md

 ## Using React

 React is used as the UI library to create pages.
-Every page component should export a React component and you can leverage on the expressibility of React to build rich and interactive content.
+Every page component should export a React component and you can leverage on the expressiveness of React to build rich and interactive content.

 <!--
 TODO: